Introduction to Python

 Este es un ejempl@ dec@m@ est@y intr@duciend@ un stringen varias lineas

-Get all words
+Get all the words

 print(string.split())